 - It is prohibited to borrow books using another member's ID or library card.

-- METU NCC academic staff and research assistants may borrow up to 25 books at a time.
+- METU NCC academic staff and Phd students may borrow up to 25 books at a time.
 METU NCC Administrative staff may borrow up to 15 books at a time.
 Books are lent to them for 30 days.

 - Members with overdue books may not borrow new ones until they return the old books and pay a fine.